Mayors in Puerto Rico: Removal from office

 To determine the latter, any person can present charges against a mayor in front of a committee, which will then evaluate them and submit a verdict.

 Election

 Like most political positions in Puerto Rico, mayors are elected every four years in a general election.
 Voters registered as residents of each municipality vote for their respective mayors.
 As of now, there is no limit in terms for mayors.

 Mayors 2021–2025

-There are currently 41 mayors affiliated with the Popular Democratic Party (PPD), 37 are affiliated with the New Progressive Party (PNP).
-The longest tenured current mayor in the Commonwealth is the mayor of Dorado, Carlos López Rivera.
+There are currently 41 mayors affiliated with the Popular Democratic Party (PPD), 36 are affiliated with the New Progressive Party (PNP), and 1 affiliated with Project Dignity (PD).
+The longest tenured current mayor in the Commonwealth was the mayor of Dorado, Carlos López Rivera.
 López has been serving as mayor since being elected in 1987.
-The current term ends in January 2025, following the 2024 general election.
+The current term ends in January 2029, following the 2024 general election.